TriMPham98/Polish-Your-Profile/README.md

 >STEP 1: Complete your profile: Make sure to add a profile picture, bio, location, and other relevant information to your profile.
 This will help others get to know you and your interests.

 >STEP 2: Pin popular repositories: Pinning repositories to your profile can showcase your best work and make it easy for others to find your most popular projects.

+>STEP 3: Create a personalized README.md: Your README.md file is the first thing people will see when they visit your repository.
+Take the time to create a professional and informative README.md that provides an overview of your project and instructions for usage.